krontech/chronos-multi-cam-control/README.md

 ### Video Settings

-Settings for H.264(mp4) videos.
+Settings for H.264(mp4) videos are in *Video Settings* Section.

-Videos in H.264 format will be saved based on the video framerate, bits per pixel and max bitrate that are set and displayed on the multi-cam control webpage instead settings on camera GUI.
+Videos in H.264 format will be saved based on the video framerate, bits per pixel and max bitrate that are set and displayed on the multi-cam control webpage instead of  settings on camera GUI.
+Every video will be in the same settings.

 ## Screenshot and Parameter Display